 This course offers a look into the fundamentals of food service sanitation and safety.
 Students will demonstrate knowledge of proper hot and cold food handling procedures, cross contamination of readyto-eat foods, proper receiving practices, proper storage guidelines, who is affected by improper food handling, and federal/state food service sanitation requirements.
-When this course is completed, the student will test for the ServSafe certification.
+When this course is completed, students have the option of testing for a 5-year ServSafe Food Protection Manager Certification.
 Credits 3